bryton/kolapy/kolapy_django/README.txt

 	class osa
 	------------------------------------------------------------------------------------------------
 	__init__(ticker, json)			 Initialize a new osa object for given ticker

 	summary_stats(start, end)		 Get mean and standard deviation of returns as well as beta for this ticker over the specified date range

 	full_summary(ticker, start, end, isInitial)   Get full summary for this osa object (the Price and PnL csv, summary stats, and full name of company).
 Note: isInitial is set to True if this function is called when the user submits a request to home and false otherwise -- we keep track of this in order to determine whether the returned csv data for the Dygraphs should fit a JSON format.

 two_stock_analyis.py

 	class tsa
 	------------------------------------------------------------------------------------------------
 	__init__(ticker1, ticker2, json)			Initialize a new tsa object for given pair

 	cointegration_test(start, end)				Return residuals csv (for Dygraph)

 	full_summary(ticker1, ticker2, start, end, isInitial)   Get full summary for this tsa object to be returned to the ajax call (Price1, Price2 and residual csv.
 								Eventually this should return more information about the results of the Augmented Dickey Fuller Test as well as other two stock algorithms).

 views_home.py

 	-----------------------------------------------------------------------------------------------
 	home(request)						display the homepage

 	load_tab(request)					Return HTML that will populate the new tab

-	google_finance_api(request)								return JSON object containing basic information about ticker (company name, exchange, etc.)
+	google_finance_api(request)				Return JSON object containing basic information about ticker (company name, exchange, etc.)

 	typeahead(request)					return JSON object containing all tickers that begin with term currently in the ticker field

 	display_view1(request)					Update osa object based on user request and return its full summary

 	algorithm(request)					Run the Python strategy that the user inputted into code block and return backtester results

 	display_view2(request)					Update tsa object based on user request and return its full summary

 	cointegration(request)					Test for cointegration on the specified stock pair and date range and returns results

 	settlement(request)					Returns the price of the fixed income specified by the user